 Sawari Ventures is a global venture capital firm that targets entrepreneurs in North Africa and the Middle East.
 The firm focuses on early as well as growth stage investing in technology operated media startups, eCommerce, telecommunications and financial services.
 Even with these sectors, the company specialises in Arabic Website contents, applications, mobile device contents and applications, so-called Software-as-a-Service, and converged services.

 8. Investment AB Kinnevik

 Although based in Sweden, the company has up to 7 percent investment in Africa, which according to the company management is higher than its North American and Asian stakes put together.
 Investment AB Kinnevik has equity in Millicom (which operates in 13 emerging markets, Africa included), and Tele 2 (a major European telecommunications operator).
 Among its African investments is Iroko Partners, which is a Nigerian media and entertainment firm.

 This is a relatively new entrant into the African market.
 Intel Capital has tech co-investment with Adlevo (the Mauritius-based venture capital company) the Ghana-based Rancard Solutions (a technology firm dealing with mobile subscriber services).
 Ghana is the second country in Africa that Intel Capital has invested in.
 The company has also invested in Altech Technologies Limited.

 10. Africa Media Ventures Fund

 This venture capitalist mobilizes finances and experience from the Netherlands to invest in emerging entrepreneurs in the media sector and SME media companies.
 The company’s capital investment ranges from $20,000 to as much as $200,000.
-Africa Media Ventures Fund targets all the countries south of Sahara except south Africa.
-Currently, the company has more activity in Kenya and Ghana but looks forward to expend their coverage in the near future.
+Africa Media Ventures Fund targets all the countries south of the Sahara except South Africa.
+Currently, the company has more activity in Kenya and Ghana but looks forward to expAnd their coverage in the near future.